Changing lives. Opening minds.

-Erasmus+ is a prestigious EU funding programme for education, training, youth and sport between 2014-2020 (and hopefully will continue beyond Brexit to benefit more UK students from 2021 onwards).
+Erasmus+ is a prestigious EU funding programme for education, training, youth and sport between 2014-2020 (Post Brexit, the UK has replaced their involvement in Erasmus with the Turing Scheme).
 Erasmus projects aim to boost skills and employability as well as modernise education, training, and youth work across Europe.

 In the current funding programme it has had a budget of approximately 14.7 billion euros across Europe and has, over the past seven years, provided opportunities for over 4 million Europeans to study, train, gain work experience and volunteer abroad.
 It has also supported transnational partnerships between education, training and youth organisations, as well as support grassroots sport projects.

 In April 2014 Meadowhead applied to this new EU funding stream to take part in 3 exciting new International projects: